 The following definitions would apply to this proposed permanent variance.
-These definitions would supplement the definitions in Traylor JV's project-specific HOM.
+These definitions would supplement the definitions in each project-specific HOM.

 - 1. Affected employee or worker-an employee or worker who is affected by the conditions of this proposed permanent variance, or any one of his or her authorized representatives.
 The term "employee" has the meaning defined and used under the Occupational Safety and Health Act of 1970 (29 U.S.C.
-651 et seq.) - 2.
-Atmospheric pressure-the pressure of air at sea level, generally 14.7 p.s.i.a., 1 atmosphere absolute, or 0 - 3.
-Compressed-air worker-an individual who is specially trained and medically qualified to perform work in a pressurized environment while breathing air at pressures up to 52 p.s.i.g. - 4.
-Competent person-an individual who is capable of identifying existing and predictable hazards in the surroundings or working conditions that are unsanitary, hazardous, or dangerous to employees, and who has measures to eliminate them.
-19
+651 et seq.). - 2.
+Atmospheric pressure-the pressure of air at sea-level, generally, 14.7 p.s.i.a., 1 atmosphere absolute, or 0 p.s.i.g. - 3.
+Compressed-air worker-an individual who is specially trained and medically qualified to perform work in a pressurized environment while breathing air at pressures up to 75 p.s.i.g. - 4.
+Competent person-an individual who is capable of identifying existing and predictable hazards in the surroundings or working conditions that are unsanitary, hazardous, or dangerous to employees, and who has